• Instagram

 Nowruz festivities usually last two weeks and involve many visits from family members and friends to pay respects and welcome in the new year.
 In this post, learn how Nowruz is typically celebrated with beautiful decorations and delicious food!

-Hyacinth, flowers, oleaster, oranges, samanu, and other haft seen items.
+Still life of hyacinth, flowers, oleaster, oranges, samanu, and other haft seen table items.

 How do we typically celebrate Nowruz?